 If you are studying product development, considering the role of a PM is a natural option.
 If you’ve already studied project management, why not to try out how the science works in practice?
 Notice: We’ve also had awesome managers from Design, Business and from Cognitive science.
 Challenge yourself and learn!

-Most importantly, the candidate must understand that the managership is not something for the manager to fulfill the need for recognition.
-It is something really important for the whole team, and a beautiful opportunity to learn of project management.
-If you have courage, enthusiasm & humor – why not to go for it?!
+Most importantly, the candidate must understand that the management is not something for the manager to fulfill the need for recognition.
+It is leading role that is important for the whole team, and an amazing opportunity to learn of project management.
+If you have courage, enthusiasm & humor – why not go for it?!

-We’d be happy to hear if you are interested of the role of a project manager and answer any additional questions you may have, so please feel free to contact us (Eetu, Bijan and Robert).
-However, keep in mind that there is no official application process for project managers and the selections will be done within the team formation process.
-Just attend the first lecture and be active during the team formation process.
+We’d be happy to hear if you are interested of the role of a project manager and answer any additional questions you may have, so please feel free to contact us (Eetu, Bijan and Aimane).
+So if you’re interested in the position make sure to attend the first lecture and make some free time on your calendar for September 15th from 16 to 18 for an interview.

 Supporting PdP Student Managers: